 The epidemiology of HIV/AIDS in Switzerland and globally

-In 2019, there was a further decline in HIV diagnoses.
-For the third time since the beginning of the HIV epidemic in the early 1980s, fewer than 500 cases were reported to the FOPH.
+In 2020, there was a further decline in the number of HIV diagnoses reported to the Federal Office of Public Health (FOPH).
+For the first time since the beginning of the HIV epidemic in the early 1980s, fewer than 300 cases were reported to the FOPH, namely 290.
 In the 1990s, the average number of cases per year was 1300.
 An increased testing regime, particularly of exposed groups, ever-earlier treatment and pre-exposure prophylaxis (PrEP) seem to have triggered a trend reversal.

 Only in german